UCAS Personal Statement and Examples

 If I’m not accepted into a particular major, can I be accepted into a different major?

 It’s important to understand that we are not talking about a ‘major,’ as what you are accepted into is one entire course of study.
 Some universities may make you an ‘alternative offer’ for a similar but perhaps less popular course (for example you applied for Business but instead they offer you a place for Business with a Language).At others, you can indicate post-application that you would like to be considered for related courses.
 However, it’s not going to be possible to switch between two completely unrelated academic areas.

 What other information is included in my application?
 Will they see my extracurricular activities, for example?
 Is there an Additional Information section where I can include more context on what I’ve done in high school?

 The application is very brief: the personal statement is where you put all the information.
 UCAS does not include an activities section or space for any other writing.
-The 47 lines is all you have.
+The 47 lines are all you have.
 Some universities might accept information if there are particularly important extenuating circumstances that must be conveyed.
-This can be done via email, but typically they don’t want to see more than the UCAS statement and your school’s reference provides.
+This can be done via email, but typically, they don’t want to see more than the UCAS statement and your school’s reference provides.

 UCAS PERSONAL STATEMENT EXAMPLE FOR CHEMISTRY

 When I was ten, I saw a documentary on Chemistry that really fascinated me.
 Narrated by British theoretical physicist Jim Al-Khalili, it explained how the first elements were discovered and how Chemistry was born out of alchemy.
 I became fascinated with Chemistry and have remained so ever since.
 I love the subject because it has very theoretical components, for example quantum Chemistry, while also having huge practical applications.

 In this introduction, the student shows where his interest in Chemistry comes from.
 Adding some additional academic detail (in this case, the name of the scientist) helps guide the reader into more specific information on why this subject is interesting to him.